cassiomolin/jersey-jwt/README.md

  - **Arquillian:** Testing framework
  - **JJWT:** Library for creating and parsing JSON Web Tokens (JWTs) in Java
  - **jBCrypt:** Implementation for the _bcrypt_ password hashing function in Java
+ - **H2:** In memory relational database

 This example is inspired in [my Stack Overflow best answer about token-based authentication in Jersey][answer].

+For an implementation using Spring Security, have a look at [example-springboot-jersey-jwt][].

 ## How token-based authentication works?